 Information for Parents and Caregivers

-American Academy of Child & Adolescent Psychiatry: Many children have times when they are sad or down.
+According to the American Academy of Child & Adolescent Psychiatry, many children have times when they are sad or down.
 Occasional sadness is a normal part of growing up.
 However, if children are sad, irritable, or no longer enjoy things, and this occurs day after day, it may be a sign that they are suffering from major depressive disorder, commonly known as depression.

 Some people think that only adults become depressed.
 However, children and adolescents suffer from depression at any given time.
 By the end of high school, approximately one young person in five will have had at least one episode of depression.